suprovsky/ETF2LDivs/README.md

 # ETF2LDivs

 This SourceMod plugin shows players ETF2L team and division in the server chat when they are joining the server.
 It is based on [thraaawn's tETF2LDivision plugin](https://github.com/thraaawn/tETF2LDivision).
-At this point I wanted to thank [JoinedSenses](https://github.com/JoinedSenses) for converting whole tETF2LDivision plugin to a new SourceMod syntax and help provided to me while making this plugin.
+At this point I wanted to thank [JoinedSenses](https://github.com/JoinedSenses) for converting whole tETF2LDivision plugin to a new SourceMod syntax and whole help provided to me while making this plugin.

 ## Dependencies